ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 [@Tasic:2016aa; @Bergmann:2020aa].
-While deep learning techniques have yielded robust segmentation and labeling tools for the human brain (e.g., SynthSeg [@Billot:2023aa], ANTsXNet [@Tustison:2021aa]), analogous development for mouse data has been limited.
+While deep learning techniques have yielded robust segmentation and labeling tools for the human brain (e.g., SynthSeg [@Billot:2023aa], ANTsXNet [@Tustison:2021aa]), analogous development for mouse data (e.g., MEMOS [@Rolfe:2023aa]) has been limited.
 Mouse neuroimaging often presents unique challenges, such as highly anisotropic sampling, that complicate transfer of existing tools.
-At the same time, high resolution resources like the AllenCCFv3 and DevCCF provide reference label sets that can serve as training data or spatial priors.
-We demonstrate how ANTsX can be used to construct a full structural labeling pipeline for the mouse brain (Figure \ref{fig:mouseKK}), including both brain extraction and atlas-based region segmentation.
+At the same time, high resolution resources like the AllenCCFv3 and DevCCF provide reference label sets that can serve as training data.
+We demonstrate how ANTsX can be used to construct a full structural labeling pipeline for the mouse brain (Figure \ref{fig:mouseKK}), including both whole brain segmentation (i.e., brain extraction) and the subsequent atlas-based region segmentation.

 ### Template-based mouse brain extraction network